 It’s the first of June 2019, after months of work on the car and daily commuting to work, it’s time to start my show season.
 A quick drive to the Midlands for the Citroën Centenary event in the Citroën BX should be easy enough.
-Unless I breakdown!
+Unless I have a breakdown!

 One Last Breakdown?

 Just 5 miles into the journey and things took a bit of a turn.
 The car started going lumpy on acceleration then cut out over a mini-roundabout.
 Fortunately, I managed to limp off the junction and found a passer-by to drag me out of the way.
 Straight into the car park of a Cemetery, an omen maybe?

 As the car had done nearly 600 miles since its last rebuild without fault, this was pretty soul-destroying.
 And where to start, with few tools in the car, fault finding was going to be a little bit of a struggle.

 Finding the bad Citroën wires

 Que some frantic pulling apart of the car to try and find the route cause.
-A bit os wire and a bulb, in true Haynes manner, proved out some of the obvious things.
-Ignition barrel was working.
-Fuel pump and supply to the Bosch engine ECU were fine.
+A bit of wire and a bulb, in true Haynes manner, proved out some of the obvious things.
+The ignition barrel was working.
+The fuel pump and supply to the Bosch engine ECU were fine.
 But where in this infernal Citroën BX wiring was the fault?

 Two hours after yet another Citroën breakdown, I tracked a bad connection to the tacho sensor, cleaned it up and the car started.
 Far too late to get to the show, another two hours away, I drove the path of shame back home!
 What next?
 Replace the failed wire, or do something longer-lasting and rewire the car?
 A tough decision to make.